Building Instructions for the PiDP-1 Kit

 First look around the PDP-1

 Reboot.
 The PDP-1 will start, but you don't have a front panel attached, so you don't see Blinkenlights.
+Press F11 to switch the PDP-1 display to/from full-screen.
 Open a terminal window.
 You could set things up so that you don't see any Linux.
 But for now, the setup is such that you can use the Raspberry Pi concurrently as a normal Pi and a PDP-1.
-Type

 It will tell you much more about how to operate the PiDP-1.
-The manual (link) is updated regularly, it is still a work in progress.
-But you'll miss out badly if you don't read it!
+It (link) is updated regularly, it is still a work in progress.
+Revisit now and then so as not to miss out.

 Time to solder.
 Unless you got the PiDP-1 assembled & tested of course, then you're done after inserting the Pi.